What is Escabeche?

 This Mediterranean quinoa salad would make a wonderful side dish!

-If you make Salmon Escabeche Recipe, please let me know by leaving a review below!
+If you make this Salmon Escabeche recipe, please let us know by leaving a review and rating below!

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
 DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
 We LOVE seeing what you’re up to in the kitchen!